Courses with Service Learning

 As a student in this course, you will collaborate with Listone Giordano, a family-owned high-end hardwood floor producer, on a service learning project designed to further internationalize their business efforts.
 After a visit to the facility and conducting interviews with Listone Giordano management, you and your team will complete a focused research project assigned by the company.

 Ideal for Majors in: Business and Marketing

 COIN 290: Intercultural Communication

 You will partner with neighborhood libraries to read English texts to library patrons.
 Your readings will then be recorded as part of an initiative called “Leggi per me” (“Read for Me”) and published online by the Unione italiana ciechi e ipovedenti di Perugia (Italian Union of the Blind and the Visually Impaired), making them available for individuals that are no longer able to read autonomously.

 Ideal for Majors in: Anthropology and Sociology, Communication and Journalism, Italian Studies-Interdisciplinary

 ESFS 350: Water Essentials: Sustainable Use of a Limited Resource

-In this course, you will work closely with POST Science Center (Perugia Officina della Scienza e della Tecnologia) instructors to develop and lead an interactive scientific laboratory and discussion in English for Italian high school students on the water footprint and sustainable practices to reduce water consumption at home.
+In this course, you will work closely with POST Science Center (Perugia Officina della Scienza e della Tecnologia) instructors to develop and lead an interactive scientific laboratory and discussion in English for Italian high school students to explore the water footprint and the long-term sustainability of a watershed.